BabyKangaroo117/Frugl-APP/README.md

 items along side it.
 For this reason the application is aims to get customers cheap prices fast.
 Saving customers any amount in this situation, is what the application strives to do.

 # Project Status
-The final build is finished.
-The application is fully released.
+The main build is finished.
+The application is fully released with changes that may occur in future.
+This includes finishing goals that were set to be finished on launch.

 # A Better Way to Save